Sales Analytics

 Section titled “serving.yaml”Analytical intent routes queries to the analytics engine (StarRocks).
 Materialization keeps results fresh.

-apiVersion: akili/v1kind: Servingintent: analyticalmaterialization: enabled: true refresh_interval: "1h"governance.yaml
+apiVersion: akili/v1kind: Servingintent: analyticalmaterialization: enabled: true refresh_interval: "1h"compute.yaml

 Section titled “Deploy This Example”-